alient12/MikuMikuAlive/README.md

 ### Remaining fetures
 - [ ] define bone structure of `.pmx` model and animating
 - [ ] define physics for 3D model
+- [ ] control the model programicaly with predefined motion files